Kyauk Ka Lat Pagoda

 The Kyauk Ka Lat Pagoda (ကျောက်ကလက်) is a Buddhist temple in the Kayin State, Myanmar.
-The temple complex is built onto prominent limestone rock formation surrounded by an artificial lake, and houses an active community of monks.
+The temple complex is built onto a prominent limestone rock formation surrounded by an artificial lake, and houses an active community of monks.

 Description

 The complex at Kyauk Kalat contains a number of structures, shrines, and temples set on a limestone rock formation.
 The temple is located several miles away from the city of Hpa-An, and is in close proximity to a number of other Buddhist sites.
 The temple complex is a functional monastery, and is open for tours.

 During the 19th century, the temple's Pongyi (a Buddhist priest) was involved in a revolt against the British Empire in the aftermath of the Third Anglo-Burmese War.
-Thamanya Sayadaw—later known as a proponent of metta—was taught at the monastery in the 1920s.
+Thamanya Sayadaw—later known as a proponent of metta—taught at the monastery in the 1920s.